-Asian markets rally ahead of expected US Fed rate hike
+European shares flat, Asia rises ahead as US rate hike looms

 ANALYST’S TAKE: “The market has already priced in a 25 basis points lift to the Fed funds rate.
 The economic projections and the speech by Chair Fed Powell will be dissected for insights into what the central bank sees in 2019,” Alfonso Esparza of OANDA said in a commentary.

+HAIDILAO JUMPS: The Chinese hotpot chain briefly advanced more than 10 percent in its trading debut on Hong Kong’s stock exchange, but gave up those gains to end the day almost flat at Hong Kong $17.82 ($2.28) per share.
+Haidilao is valued at about $12 billion and its initial public offering was Hong Kong’s fifth largest this year.

-ASIAN OUTLOOK: Closer to home, the Asian Development Bank, a Philippines-based regional lender said Wednesday that trade conflicts, rising debt and rising interest rates in the U.S. will likely dampen Asia’s growth in the coming year.
+WEAKER ASIAN OUTLOOK: The Asian Development Bank, a Philippines-based regional lender said Wednesday that trade conflicts, rising debt and rising interest rates in the U.S. will likely dampen Asia’s growth in the coming year.
 The bank expects economic growth in Asia to remain at a robust 6.0 percent in 2018 but to slip to 5.8 percent next year.
 China’s economy is expected to expand at a 6.6 percent annual pace this year but slow to 6.3 percent in 2019.

-ENERGY: Oil futures fell after rallying on news that a weekend meeting of OPEC and its allies ended without an increase in production.
-Benchmark U.S. crude dropped 13 cents to $72.15 per barrel in electronic trading on the New York Mercantile Exchange.
+ENERGY: Oil futures extended gains after rallying on news that a weekend meeting of OPEC and its allies ended without an increase in production.
+Benchmark U.S. crude added 8 cents to $72.36 per barrel in electronic trading on the New York Mercantile Exchange.
 The contract gained 0.3 percent on Tuesday to close at $72.28.
-Brent crude, used to price international oils, fell 4 cents to $81.22 per barrel.
+Brent crude, used to price international oils, rose 26 cents to $81.52 per barrel.
 It settled at $81.26 after climbing to $81.87 per barrel in London, its highest price since November 2014.